-Do you remember when there was going to be one more Divergent movie called The Divergent Series: Ascendant AKA Allegiant, Part 2?
-Yeah, that never came to pass.
+Do you remember when there were plans to create one more Divergent movie called The Divergent Series: Ascendant AKA Allegiant, Part 2?
+Those were simpler times.

 In April 2014, Summit announced that the final book in Veronica Roth’s Divergent series would be split into two films.
 “Of course!” fandom sighed, recalling the splits of Harry Potter and the Deathly Hallows, The Twilight Saga: Breaking Dawn, and The Hunger Games: Mockingjay.

 The movie, “based on” the second half of Allegiant, was titled The Divergent Series: Ascendant and was originally slated to be released March 24, 2017.
 It was later pushed to June 2017 to accommodate Power Rangers.
 But after The Divergent Series: Allegiant (aka Allegiant, Part 1) tanked at the box office, the studio canceled the finale.
-Here’s an overview of how we got here.
+How did we get here?

 What happened to ‘The Divergent Series: Ascendant’ and ‘Allegiant, Part 2’

-If a studio owns a major franchise based on a book, squeezing two films out of a single book is a no-brainer — so long as it’s done correctly.
-The studios behind Harry Potter, Twilight, and The Hunger Games split the final book in half, then shot both parts back-to-back in one supersized production.
+For studios, squeezing two films out of a single book is a no-brainer — so long as it’s done correctly.
+The big wigs who own Harry Potter, Twilight, and The Hunger Games split each of the final books in those series in half, then shot both parts back-to-back in one supersized production.
 It was a way of streamlining the productions and, more importantly, saving money.
 By filming two movies at one time, you reduce the amount of time it takes to start up separate shoots (gathering the casts, production teams, locations, etc.).

-The decision to film separate productions may’ve had a bit to do with Lionsgate trying to rush helmer Robert Schwentke.
-The director shot Insurgent and Allegiant but left before Ascendant due to tough time constraints, meaning they needed someone new to come on board for the final film.
-Since Schwentke wasn’t up for two movies, they couldn’t shoot Allegiant and Ascendant simultaneously.
+The decision to film separate productions may’ve had a bit to do with Lionsgate trying to rush director Robert Schwentke.
+He shot Insurgent and Allegiant but left before Ascendant due to time constraints, meaning they needed someone new to come on board for the final film.
+Since Schwentke wasn’t up for a third movie, they couldn’t shoot Allegiant and Ascendant simultaneously.